sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

   </tr>
   <tr>
     <td>Produce Loose Coupling architecture guidance</td>
-    <td>Produce a guidance document to clarify and guide Architects in building IT solutions making use of loose coupling architecture principles that provide IT Product teams more autonomy (e.g. Micro-Services, <a href="https://12factor.net/">12-factor app</a>) while adhering to data management expectations.</td>
+    <td>Produce a guidance document to clarify and guide Architects in building IT solutions making use of loose coupling architecture principles that provide IT Product teams more autonomy (e.g., Micro-Services, <a href="https://12factor.net/">12-factor app</a>) while adhering to data management expectations.</td>
     <td>
     <b><i>Solution Architecture</i></b>
     </td>